pfdubois/BridgeBidding/source/CompetingSuit.rst

 * Overcalling with a suit you don't want led.
 * Not leading the overcaller's suit when you can.

+A very advanced approach to responding to an overcall is :ref:`Transfer Advances <TransferAdvances>`.

 Weak Jump Overcalls
 ~~~~~~~~~~~~~~~~~~~

 .. index::
    pair: overcall; weak jump overcall

-A jump overcall such as (1♥) 2♠ is essentially like an opening weak two
+A jump overcall such as (1♥) 2♠ is essentially an opening weak two
 or three bid.
 A good suit is needed.
 As with a preempt, after you make this bid
 you should almost never bid again.